Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Giri/Haji

-A BBC/Netflix co-production that aired not too long ago within the UK, Giri/Haji (translated as Responsibility/Disgrace) is a masterful and sprawling thriller set between London and Tokyo, which went down a deal with with critics and viewers.
-It primarily considerations a Japanese detective by the title of Kenzo Mori (Takehiro Hira) who travels to London in an try to monitor down his lacking brother Yuto, a member of Japanese crime syndicate the Yakuza.
+A BBC/Netflix co-production that aired recently in the UK, Giri/Haji (translated as Duty/Shame) is a masterful and sprawling thriller set between London and Tokyo, which went down a treat with critics and viewers.
+It primarily concerns a Japanese detective by the name of Kenzo Mori (Takehiro Hira) who travels to London in an attempt to track down his missing brother Yuto, a member of Japanese crime syndicate the Yakuza.

-With its ambition, suspenseful plot and stylistic thrives, Giri/Haji was described as “a breath of contemporary air” and “top-of-the-line exhibits of 2019”.
-You received’t be dissatisfied.
+With its ambition, suspenseful plot and stylistic flourishes, Giri/Haji was described as “a breath of fresh air” and “one of the best shows of 2019”.
+You won’t be disappointed.

 Watch on Netflix